 This is a hands on tutorial, that will help you get to know your Mustang GT a little better, and help lower your long-term maintenance costs in the process.
-If you’re already servicing vehicle, by completing your own oil changes, or installing your rotors, then you’re well on way to a rewarding relationship with your vehicle– and may already have some of the necessary tools.
+If you already servicing vehicle, by completing your own oil changes, or installing your rotors, then you’re well on way to a rewarding relationship with your automobile– and already have some of the necessary tools for other self-service maintenance.
 For more info about routine maintenance and other ways to get in tune with your car visit the Mustang Forum.

 This article applies to the Ford Mustang GT (1996-2004)